Inspiration

-How to Choose your first DIY Microphone Kit: A geginner’s Guide
+How to Choose your first DIY Microphone Kit?

 So you’ve decided to build your own microphone – congratulations!
 Whether you’re a podcaster, musician, or audio enthusiast, assembling your own studio microphone is a rewarding way to gain pro-level sound without the pro-level price tag.